Focus on you

 Get started:

-Get unlimited one-on-one coaching and virtual visits for back, muscle, and joint pain, and women’s health and pelvic floor disorders with Hinge Health, an app-based physical therapy and exercise therapy program.
+Get unlimited one-on-one coaching and virtual visits for back, muscle and joint pain, and women’s health and pelvic floor disorders with Hinge Health, an app-based physical therapy and exercise therapy program.
 When you join, Hinge Health will assess your condition and match you to a care team that will personalize your treatment plan.
 Your care team may include a physical therapist and a health coach that you keep throughout your experience.
 This service is free to associates and covered dependents 18 years or older who are enrolled in a Bread Financial medical plan.

 "This program has helped me tremendously!
 I cannot express the appreciation I have for helping me with daily chronic pain!"